sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 We have obtained reassurance from ESDC's RSO that a sample of assessments were Unclassified.
 However, because the responsibility of accurately categorizing information lies with teams that produce the information, we are seeing a need to further provide guidance and assurance to confidently share their work with other teams outside ESDC.
-This would also help with implementation of [ESDC's Information Strategy 23-26](https://014gc.sharepoint.com/:b:/r/sites/GCDocs/Strategic%20Direction/IM%20Strategy%20and%20Plan/Information%20Strategy%202023-2026/Information%20Strategy%20refresh/Strategy%20refresh%20documents/Final%20artefacts%2023-25%20Strategy%20refresh/English%20versions/ESDC%27s%20Information%20Strategy%2023-26%20ENG.pdf?csf=1&web=1&e=n6ZLQf) that seeks to remove barriers to accessing information by having ESDC employees embrace an “open by design, closed by exception” information culture.
+This would also help with implementation of [ESDC's Information Strategy 23-26](https://014gc.sharepoint.com/:b:/r/sites/GCDocs/Strategic%20Direction/IM%20Strategy%20and%20Plan/Information%20Strategy%202023-2026/Information%20Strategy%20refresh/Strategy%20refresh%20documents/Final%20artefacts%2023-25%20Strategy%20refresh/English%20versions/ESDC%27s%20Information%20Strategy%2023-26%20ENG.pdf?csf=1&web=1&e=n6ZLQf) (ESDC only) that seeks to remove barriers to accessing information by having ESDC employees embrace an “open by design, closed by exception” information culture.

 All data and information should be clearly marked as either Unclassified or Protected and access managed accordingly.
 ESDC does not currently automate the categorization of documents when they are created like some other departments do.